 *Level 1 walks - generally do not go higher than 636m (the hightest point in the Peak District).
 They mainly include our Sunday walks, plus some on weekends away. **Level 2 walks - go to higher altitudes, may be further from civilisation and have worse weather conditions.
 They mainly include walks on weekends away to areas such as Snowdonia and the Lake District.

 Ramsoc requires a trained first aider to be on every walk.
 First aid training is heavily subsidised by the SU and the club and involves two days of training on campus.
 It covers everything from bandaging wounds to learning how and when to give CPR.
 Training is normally held in the last few weeks of the year, after the summer exams.
 You'll receive an official certificate which can be used outside of the club as well (it looks great on the CV.)

 Minibus Driver Test

-Ramsoc relies heavily on minibus drivers to help run several of our events such as the Dark Peak Marathon, night hike and occasionally weekends away.
+Ramsoc relies heavily on minibus drivers to help run several of our events such as the Dark Peak Challenge, night hike and occasionally weekends away.
 We'll struggle to make these events happen if we can't get enough drivers, so we provide a minibus training course that's open to anyone over the age of 21 that has held a driving license for at least 3 years.
 The course is heavily subsidised by the SU and the club, and anyone who drives for an event will get a discount off the price as a thank you.
 The course is run by the university and is available to be taken at several dates throughout the year.

 If you have any questions about any of the training events or the minibus driver test, please email email@example.com